Actresses Felicity Huffman, Lori Loughlin among many charged in college admissions cheating case

-Actresses Felicity Huffman and Lori Loughlin are among at least 40 people indicted in a sweeping college admissions bribery scandal.
+Actresses Felicity Huffman and Lori Loughlin are among 50 people charged in a sweeping college admissions bribery scandal.

-Loughlin appeared in the ABC sitcom "Full House," and Huffman starred in ABC's "Desperate Housewives."
-Both were charged with conspiracy to commit mail fraud and wire fraud in indictments unsealed Tuesday in federal court in Boston.
+The scam involved cheating on college entrance exams like the SAT and ACT, and then securing admissions for prospective students by bribing coaches to admitting them into athletic programs, regardless of athletic ability.

+Two SAT or ACT administrators, one exam proctor, one college administrator, nine coaches and 33 parents were among those charged, U.S. Attorney Andrew Lelling said in a press conference Tuesday.

 Court documents say Huffman paid $15,000 that she disguised as a charitable donation so her daughter could partake in the college entrance cheating scam.